Accidental damage of art: Fire

 In 1654, a gunpowder explosion in Delft destroyed the studio of Dutch artist Carel Fabritius along with most of his paintings.
 The artist himself died in the explosion.

 On 24 December 1734, a fire in the Royal Alcázar of Madrid destroyed over 400 paintings, uncountable sculptures and thousands of documents, including the music collection of the royal chapel.
 Among the paintings, were works by Luca Giordano, El Greco, Giulio Cesare Procaccini, José de Ribera, Peter Paul Rubens, Frans Snyders, Massimo Stanzione, Tintoretto, Tiziano, Velázquez, and Paolo Veronese.

 In May 2004, a fire destroyed the Momart warehouse in east London, together with more than 50 paintings by abstract artist Patrick Heron, as well as the works of nineteen other artists.

 Failed restoration

+Torre dei Conti, a fortified medieval tower in Rome, suffered partial collapse during renovation works in 2025.

 Methods of restoration used in the past by reputable restorers have caused serious damage to artworks.
 For example, in the 19th century it was usual to coat an ancient painting in wood ash, then wash it off with water in order to remove dirt built up over the centuries, but this would end up damaging the work.
 Sometimes more modern restoration techniques have difficulty distinguishing the original work from changes made by earlier restoration.
 Other restoration attempts by unqualified amateurs are simply botches, some of which have become infamous.

 Several examples of failed restoration, some commissioned by or carried out by widely-respected organisations such as the Louvre and the British Museum (with respect to the damage to the Parthenon Marbles), and others by amateurs, are included in articles on the Artnet website and elsewhere.

 Examples of botched amateur restoration include: